 Borderline Trolley Case

-The interior of this trolley is fully lined with luggage straps and a zipped divider with several compartments.
+Functionality 3/5 The interior of this trolley suitcase is fully lined with luggage straps and a zipped divider with several compartments.
 It is closed with a zip that comes with a built-in locking mechanism and a padlock.

-According to the manufacturer this suitcase is made from ‘durable lightweight ABS hard plastic’.
+Tough Test 2/5 According to the manufacturer this suitcase is made from ‘durable lightweight ABS hard plastic’.
 However, its four spinner wheels don’t seem particularly durable, nor does its retractable handle.
-In our Tough Test, it took a hammering at stage 2 (Sledge Hammer Test), cracked in the Stomp Test, and by the end of the Car Drop Test, the casing was completely split rendering it useless.
+In our Tough Test, it took a hammering at stage 2 (Sledgehammer Test), cracked in the Stomp Test, and by the end of the Car Drop Test, the casing was completely split, rendering it useless.

-Bonus: want to see another suitcase killed by a car?
-Watch our teaser video:
+Bonus: See another suitcase killed by a car in this teaser video:

-Beat baggage stress: compare cabin luggage sizes and weight allowances on short-haul flights with major European airlines.
+Beat baggage stress: compare cabin luggage sizes and weight allowances on short-haul flights.

 We got our hands on four different wearable luggage jackets and put them to the test.

 10 items you should definitely leave behind when you go on holiday - especially if you're travelling hand-luggage only.

 Lost luggage?
 The Secret Baggage Handler reveals the truth about what really happens to your suitcase.

 *Prices and availability accurate at time of writing, and subject to change.